DLasher95/NFL_Playoff_Deep_Learning/README.md

 # NFL_Playoff_Deep_Learning
-A Deep Learning implementation to predict playoff games in the NFL
+A Deep Learning implementation to predict playoff games in the NFL.
+See "NFL_Playoff_Forecasting.pdf" for a complete overview.